prebid/Prebid.js/modules/novatiqIdSystem.md

 # Novatiq Snowflake ID

 Novatiq proprietary dynamic snowflake ID is a unique, non sequential and single use identifier for marketing activation.
-Only the snowflake ID moves beyond the firewall, keeping all customer data (publisher / brand and telco) private, secure and under control.
-Our in network solution matches verification requests to the telco network ID, safely and securely behind the telco firewall .
+Our in network solution matches verification requests to telco network IDs, safely and securely inside telecom infrastructure.
+Novatiq snowflake ID can be used for identity validation and as a secured 1st party data delivery mechanism.

 ## Novatiq Snowflake ID Configuration